 Approvals and Consents

-Subject to the express provisions of this Agreement, a party may give conditionally or unconditionally or withhold its approval or consent in its absolute discretion.
+Subject to the express provisions of this Agreement, a party may give conditionally or unconditionally or withhold its approval or consent at its absolute discretion.

 Continuing Indemnities

 Each indemnity in this Agreement is a continuing obligation, separate and independent from the other obligations of the parties and survives the end of this Agreement.